American exceptionalism: Criticism

-The historian Michael Kammen argues that criticisms against the topic were raised in the 1970s in the wake of the Vietnam War.
+The American historian Michael Kammen argues that criticisms of the notion were raised in the 1970s in the wake of the Vietnam War.
 According to Kammen, many intellectuals then decided, "The American Adam had lost his innocence and given way to a helpless, tarnished Gulliver."

 At about the same time, the new social history used statistical techniques on population samples that seemed to show resemblances with Europe on issues such as social mobility.
 By the 1980s, labor historians were emphasizing that the failure of a workers' party to emerge in the United States meant that America was not exceptionally favorable for workers.
 By the late 1980s, other academic critics started mocking the extreme chauvinism displayed by the modern usage of exceptionalism.
 Finally, in the mid-1980s, colonial historians debated the uniqueness of the American experience in the context of British history.
 On the other hand, Wilentz argued for "distinctively American forms of class conflict," and Foner said there was a "distinctive character of American trade unionism."

 The third idea of American exceptionalism, superiority, has been criticized with charges of moral defectiveness and the existence of double standards.
 In American Exceptionalism and Human Rights (2005), the Canadian commentator Michael Ignatieff treats the idea negatively and identifies three main sub-types: "exemptionalism" (supporting treaties as long as U.S. citizens are exempt from them); "double standards" (criticizing "others for not heeding the findings of international human rights bodies but ignoring what the organizations say of the United States"), and "legal isolationism" (the tendency of U.S. judges to ignore other jurisdictions).